 Do not underestimate bronchitis

 In the cold season you can hear real cough concerts in many places.
-I won't stay home because of such a trivial cough,"many people think.
-However, coughing is not always only a sign of a harmless cold, but often also of a more dangerous bronchitis.
-It's inflammation of the mucous membrane in the deep airways.
-This disease should not be taken lightly, but treated.
+I won't stay home because of such a trivial cough, many people think.
+However, coughing is not always only a sign of a harmless cold, but often also of a more dangerous bronchitis, an inflammation of the mucous membrane in the deep airways.
+This disease must be treated.

 This is because bronchitis damages the mucous membrane of the bronchi, which loses its defensive power against the next pathogen.
-Bronchitis can also become chronic and persistent, especially if you do not cure the disease properly.
-It is therefore important to know the signs of bronchitis and to react correctly.
+Bronchitis can also become chronic and persistent if you do not cure the disease.
+It is important to know the signs of bronchitis and to react.

 There is a distinction between acute and chronic bronchitis:

-Typical initial characteristic of acute bronchitis is a dry, painful cough that worsens over time.
-Usually, those affected also suffer from a slight fever and mucous sputum.
-The ejection is usually white, but can also be yellow to greenish.
+Typical initial characteristic of acute bronchitis is a dry, painful cough that worsens.
+Those affected also suffer from a slight fever and mucous sputum.
+The ejection is white, but can also be yellow to greenish.
 Breathing sounds and occasional shortness of breath are also symptoms.
-Bronchitis is often preceded by a cold.
-They should therefore be alerted if coughing and sputum simply do not stop, even though the cold is already over.
+Often a cold precedes bronchitis.
+You should be alerted if coughing and sputum do not stop even though the cold is already over.
 A mild bronchitis lasts two to three weeks.
 During the cold season, but even if you have to inhale smoke or dust, it can last for six to eight weeks.
-If the cough hurts, simply do not go away and you also have sputum.
-In practice, it is possible to determine whether bacteria or viruses cause bronchitis.
+It is possible to determine whether bacteria or viruses cause bronchitis.
 If there are bacteria, the sputum has a greenish or yellowish colour.
-In this case, an antibiotic is prescribed.
+Here an antibiotic is prescribed.

 However, if the sputum is colorless, there are viruses behind the bronchitis.
 Antibiotics do not help against viruses.
 But you yourself can help your body to cope with the infection.
 Above all, protection is now called for, perhaps even bed rest and plenty of hydration.
 So in the truest sense of the word: Wait and see and drink tea.

-The transition from acute to chronic bronchitis is smooth.
-The symptoms are similar: the cough returns again and again, is especially strong in the morning and accompanied by sputum.
-Bronchitis is considered chronic if coughing or sputum occurs three months or longer every year for at least two years.
-The main reason for the chronification is usually cigarette smoke.
-In the case of such a smoking bronchitis, the most effective measure is to stop smoking.
-This usually leads to a significant reduction of cough and sputum within four weeks.
+An acute bronchitis smoothly moves in a chronic form.
+The symptoms are similar: the cough returns again, is very strong in the morning and accompanied by sputum.
+You consider bronchitis chronic if coughing or sputum occurs three months or longer every year for at least two years.
+The main reason for becoming chronical is cigarette smoke.
+With such a smoking bronchitis, the most effective measure is to stop smoking.
+This leads to a significant reduction of cough and sputum within four weeks.